bmuschko/cks-crash-course/exercises/09-image-scanning-trivy/solution/solution.md

 $ trivy image elastic/logstash:7.13.3
 ```

-If you look closely add the list of vulnerabilites, you will find that all images contain issues with "CRITICAL" severity.
+If you look closely at the list of vulnerabilites, you will find that all images contain issues with "CRITICAL" severity.
 As a result, delete all Pods.

 ```
 $ kubectl delete pod backend -n r61